Ykanj/ADM-HW3/README.md

 ### CLQ (Paolo)
 - Header.py to save an individual header row with the column names.
-- TSV_transpsoer.py to transpose each tsv file so that they merge better in our command line.
+- TSV_transposer.py to transpose each tsv file so that they merge better in our command line.
+- com_line.sh is our bash script to solve our command line question.
+- output.png is our output  from the command line question.
 ### AQ (Paolo)
 - Algorithm.py is an algorithm that solves our Algorithm question in the homework.
 - ChatGPT_conversation.md is a markdown file that contains our chatGPT conversation regarding the algorithm question.